Revisiting the Dark Matter Interpretation of Excess Rates in Semiconductors: Introduction

 In this paper, we continue in the spirit of Ref.~\cite{plasmonKBKK} by performing a joint analysis of the two most recent results from calorimetric semiconductor detectors, the silicon SuperCDMS Cryogenic Phonon Detector (SuperCDMS CPD)~\cite{alkhatib2020light} and the germanium EDELWEISS Surface detector (EDELWEISS-Surf)~\cite{EdelweissWIMP}.
 Both experiments observe a statistically significant excess event rate above known background sources near threshold.
 Our analysis here differs from Ref.~\cite{plasmonKBKK} because recent work has sharply constrained our previously-proposed signal models: the plasmon production channel from nuclear scattering is only a small part of the total spectrum from the Migdal effect in solid-state systems and cannot account for the observed spectral shape~\cite{Kozaczuk:2020uzb,Knapen:2020aky}, and a fast DM subcomponent is excluded by XENON1T except for a very narrow range of DM velocities~\cite{Harnik:2020ugb}.
 That said, our approach is similar in that we consider novel inelastic nuclear scattering channels where the relationship between the deposited energy $E_r$ and the momentum transfer from the DM $q$ differs from $E_r = q^2/(2m_N)$ (where $m_N$ is the mass of the nucleus) expected from free-particle elastic scattering.\footnote{Inelasticity here refers exclusively to detector response and is not to be confused with inelastic DM, which is a mass splitting between different DM states \cite{TuckerSmith:2001hy}.} Indeed, given that the energy scales of the excess are close to the lattice displacement energy, many-body effects may be expected to be important~\cite{Kahn:2020fef}, and collective effects do substantially extend the reach of semiconductor ionization detectors to sub-GeV DM through the Migdal effect~\cite{Knapen:2020aky}, compared to calculations which assume isolated atom targets~\cite{Ibe:2017yqa,Dolan:2017xbu,Bell:2019egg,migdalEssig,2020arXiv200710965L}.

 This paper is organized as follows.
 In Sec.~\ref{sec:Analysis}, we review the recent progress in understanding the persistent excesses in low-threshold detectors, and perform a combined fit to the SuperCDMS CPD and Edelweiss-Surf excesses, demonstrating an intriguing consistency in spectral index and normalization which is suggestive of a possible DM interpretation.
-In Sec.~\ref{sec:DM}, we use a phenomenological model of the detector response, parameterized by the dynamic structure factor, to attempt to explain both excesses in the context of inelastic DM-nuclear scattering, but we find that such an interpretation is inconsistent even allowing for exotic structure factors.
+In Sec.~\ref{sec:DM}, we use a phenomenological model of the detector response, parametrized by the dynamic structure factor, to attempt to explain both excesses in the context of inelastic DM-nuclear scattering.
+We find that such an interpretation is inconsistent even allowing for exotic structure factors, largely due to the fact that the allowed region for the silicon excess rate requires dark matter masses small enough that they have insufficient kinetic energy to yield the measured germanium rate at higher energies.
 In Sec.~\ref{sec:KnownParticles}, we argue that the excess is also inconsistent with nuclear scattering from known particle sources, namely cosmic-ray neutrons, photons, and neutrinos, as well as secondary interactions.
 We conclude in Sec.~\ref{sec:Conclusions} with our summary of this puzzling situation: the calorimetric excesses remain robustly mysterious.